 The academy uses the School Teachers' Pay and Conditions Document (STPCD) to form the basis of The Quinta's Pay Policy.
-The Quinta purchases HR support from Cheshire East who produces a model pay policy incorporating the STPCD; The Quinta adopts this policy making changes to fit the academy's senior management structure.
-This is reviewed annually and ratified by the Personnel and Finance Committees; then it is placed before the full board of trustees.
-Normal practice is to undertake this in the autumn term.
+The Quinta purchases HR support from Browne Jacobson who produces a model pay policy incorporating the STPCD; The Quinta adopts this policy making changes to fit the academy's senior management structure.
+This is reviewed annually and ratified by the Full Governing Board; Normal practice is to undertake this in the autumn term.